 This is me.
 If someone else is at the front of the class, you are in the wrong room...

-A fast paced, rigorous, and advanced review of electrodynamics as well as an introduction to advanced concepts.
+A fast paced, rigorous, and advanced view of electrodynamics.

 Prof. D.L.
 Carroll